Zhong-Lab-UCSD/HiFislides/README.md

 ### Mapping to the transcriptome

-For BOWTIE2, we used default setting with the local alignment mode.
+For BOWTIE2, we used default settings with the local alignment mode.